The Eleanor Roosevelt Papers, Digital Edition > My Day

 NOVEMBER 30, 1957

-HYDE PARK—The other afternoon I had the pleasure of meeting Edward G. Robinson, Jr., whose book "My Father My Son," written with William Duffy, is a young man's autobiography that describes what can happen to a "poor little rich boy" whose parents love him but are so busy with their careers that there is very little real chance for a home and a child's normal development.
+HYDE PARK—The other afternoon I had the pleasure of meeting Edward G. Robinson, Jr., whose book "My Father My Son," written with William Dufty, is a young man's autobiography that describes what can happen to a "poor little rich boy" whose parents love him but are so busy with their careers that there is very little real chance for a home and a child's normal development.

 The sad results are chronicled with honesty, and one understands what happened to this young man.
 Fortunately, he seems to understand the love which perhaps was sometimes mistakenly given, and to have no resentment but a determination to start using his many inherited talents for his own happiness and the happiness of others.